rudestewing/ut-scrapper/README.md

 - Don't use quotes around the path
 - Example: `C:/Users/Username/AppData/Local/Google/Chrome/User Data`

-### Browser doesn't open the correct page
+### Browser doesn't open the correct page / Access denied

-- Manually login to the Univterbuka site in Chrome
+**This usually means you're NOT logged in properly!**

+1. **Login manually first**: Open Chrome (normal window), go to https://univterbuka.kotobee.com, and login with your UT account
+2. **Verify you're logged in**: Make sure you can see and open books in your Chrome browser
-- Make sure `USER_DATA_DIR` points to the Chrome profile that's already logged in
+3. **Check profile path**: Ensure `USER_DATA_DIR` in `.env` matches the Chrome profile where you logged in
+4. **Close Chrome**: Close ALL Chrome windows, then run the script again
+5. **Test with HEADLESS=false**: Set `HEADLESS=false` in `.env` to see what the browser is doing

+### Script shows login page or "Access Denied"

+- You're not logged in to the website
+- Follow the steps above in "Browser doesn't open the correct page"
+- The script uses your Chrome session cookies, so you MUST login in Chrome first

+### "User data directory is already in use"

+- Close all Chrome browser windows completely
+- Check Task Manager (Ctrl+Shift+Esc) and end any `chrome.exe` processes
+- Run the script again

 ## 📄 License